tmont/sahara/README.md

 ```

 Or you can let the container resolve the method's arguments.
 To
-accomplish this, simply omit the optional array of arguments to the
+accomplish this, simply omit the optional array of arguments to
-`Method` constructor.Note that this uses the same procedure as
+`inject.method()`.
+Note that this uses the same procedure as
-`Container.prototype.registerType`, so you'll need to specify the
+`container.registerType()`, so you'll need to specify the
 types of each parameter with a comment.

 ```javascript